diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 - **Disk request**: An admin will request a physical disk/volume to be made available.
 - **Storage Class**: Is a high level abstraction of the storage requirements.
 - **Persistent Volume** (PV): Allocates a given physical volume to the Kubernetes cluster.
 Can be linked to a Storage Class.
-- **Persistent Volume Claim** (PVC): Creates a contract between a pod and a persistent volume
+- **Persistent Volume Claim** (PVC): Creates a contract between a pod and a persistent volume.
-- **Controllers**:
 - **Pod**: Runs one or more containers.
 To scale horizontally usually there are more than one pod.
 One pod requrest one PVC to access persistent storage.
+- **Controllers**: Manage multiple pods.
+Controllers have a varying degree of features.
   - **Deployment**: used to deploy stateless applications consisting of several pods.
   - **StatefulSet**: used to deploy stateful applications consisting of several pods.

-Here are some scenarios: Our aim is to link one of the controllers (pods, deployments, stateful sets) with volumes:
+Here are some deployment **scenarios**: Our aim is to link pods with a dedicated persistent volume:

-- **Case 1**: Pod with Volume referencing Persistent Volume Claim (using   `volumes.persistentVolumeClaim.ClaimName`)
+- **Case 1**: Unmanaged pod.
+All levels created manually.
-- **Case 2**: Same as Case 1, just that we either use the default cluster storage class or create our own one and rely on the PVC to automatically create the PV as well as request the physical disk
+- **Case 2**: Unmanaged pod.
+We either use the default cluster storage class or create our own one and rely on the PVC to automatically create the PV as well as request the physical disk.
+Pod specified with Volume referencing Persistent Volume Claim (using   `volumes.persistentVolumeClaim.ClaimName`)
 - **Case 3**: StatefulSet with Volume Claim Templates (using `volumeClaimTemplates`)

 | Layers                 |  Case 1: Pod | Case 2: Pod |  Case 3: Stateful Set |